oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 Essentially it is a UML profile for defining messages and other data structures.
 JADN uses information theory to define logical equivalence, allowing translation of essential content across a wide range of representations without loss.
-This Committee Note explains how to construct IMs using JADN, represent them in various formats such as formal languages and entity-relationship diagrams, contrast them with other IM languages such as ASN.1, and integrate them with knowledge graphs and concrete data models.
+This Committee Note provides background on the nature and value of IMs, contrasts JADN with other IM languages such as ASN.1, and explains how to construct IMs using JADN, represent them in various formats such as formal languages and entity-relationship diagrams, and integrate them with knowledge graphs and concrete data models.

 #### Status: